 Autonomous driving: Virtually all major car and tech companies are pursuing self-driving technology as the future of transportation but Tesla’s Autopilot System is the most advanced on the road today.
 Musk says “When true self-driving is approved by regulators, it will mean that you will be able to summon your Tesla from pretty much anywhere.”
 Think about it.
 Effectively, consumers will have their own personal chauffeur that allows them to work, sleep, and pretty much do anything they please while they commute somewhere.

 New sources of energy: Tesla’s Gigafactory in Nevada, when complete, will be the world’s largest producer of batteries.
 By 2020, the Gigafactory will reach full capacity and produce more lithium ion batteries annually than were produced worldwide in 2013.
 But in the future, Tesla doesn’t want to power its cars with just batteries—it wants to use solar.
 This is yet another avenue for technological innovation and growth.

 Tesla for sure is winning in innovation as outlined in Rowan Gibson’s Four Lenses of Innovation – A Tool for Creative Thinking, by doing the following:

-- Challenging orthodoxies: Gas and petroleum might be the norm but they don’t have to be the future and quite possibly they shouldn’t be
+- Challenging orthodoxies: Gas and petroleum might be the norm today but they don’t have to be the future and quite possibly they shouldn’t be

 - Harnessing trends: Climate warming is already having negative effects on people and business

-- Leveraging resources: People are willing to financially support companies they believe in with free capital
+- Leveraging resources: People are willing to financially support companies with free capital when they believe in the brand purpose and mission

 - Understanding needs: People want and need safe roads, and they want to free up time normally spent commuting